-Category Threshold (Criteria) Units Weight Preference Indifference Veto Thermal Comfort (Percentage of Comfortable Time) (%) 25 20 10 50 Acoustic Insulation (D ${2m, nT, W}$ , D ${nT, W}$ and/or L' ${nT, W}$ ) (dB) 22 5 2 10 Indoor Air Quality (Percentage of People Dissatisfied, PPD) (%) 18 5 2 15 Visual Comfort (Daylight Factor, DF) (%) 15 0.5 0.2 2 Energy Consumption kW/(m2.year) 20 50 10 100
+Category Units Weight Threshold (Criteria) weight Preference Indifference Veto Thermal Comfort (Percentage of Comfortable Time) (%) $\uparrow$ 25 20 10 50 Acoustic Insulation (D 2m, nT, W , D nT, W and/or L' nT, W ) (dB) $\uparrow$ 22 5 2 10 Indoor Air Quality (Percentage of People Dissatisfied, PPD) (%) $\downarrow$ 18 5 2 15 Visual Comfort (Daylight Factor, DF) (%) $\uparrow$ 15 0.5 0.2 2 Energy Needs kW/(m .year) $\downarrow$ 20 50 10 100 criteria that should be maximized.
+The PPD with the IAQ and the Energy needs are criteria to be minimized in order to optimize the buildings performance and reducing the running costs.

-The criteria that were selected are the ones that are related to the sustainability of the buildings, the energy consumption, and the most important characteristics of the IEQ, and also because it is possible to define them in a non subjective way.
+The criteria that were selected are the ones that are related to the sustainability of the buildings like the energy consumption and the most important characteristics of the IEQ.
+They were selected also because it is possible to define them in a non subjective way.
 These criteria are also ones of the few that are possible to predict in the design phase and are under the designer scope.